Danny-Lenko/story-pull-backend/README.md

 - Node.js (v18 or later)
 - npm or yarn
 - Docker and Docker Compose
-- MongoDB and PostgreSQL (can be run in Docker)
+- MongoDB and PostgreSQL (run in Docker)

 ### Installation